 - Have pain apart from normal period pains.

-- Have any change in your usual pattern of bleeding, particularly if you are over the age of 45.
+- Have any change in your usual pattern of bleeding.

 - Have symptoms suggesting a hormonal problem or blood disorder.